gdbroman/broman.blog/posts/learn.md

 ---
-title: Are You Learning New Tech with TOO MUCH EFFORT?
+title: Are You Learning New Tech with Too Much Effort?
 date: "2022-08-21"
 isNewsletter: true
 ---